AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Generate synthetic data

-If you want to generate a graph with n nodes and m edges, you can use the function __generate_write_symmetric_adjacency_matrix_and_networkx_graph(n, m)__, which returns the adjacency_matrix and a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph, and the graph will be written to a file syn_n_m.txt of the folder 'data'.
+If you want to generate a graph with n nodes and m edges, you can use the function __generate_write_symmetric_adjacency_matrix_and_networkx_graph(n, m)__ in utils.py, which returns the adjacency_matrix and a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph, and the graph will be written to a file syn_n_m.txt of the folder "data".

 ## Read data

 We use the function __read_txt_as_networkx_graph(filename)__ in utils.py to read the data, which returns a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph.
 We can access the nodes and edges by graph.nodes and graph.edges, respectively.

 ## Run algorithms